What is a sigmoidoscopy?

 (strictures), surgical scars (adhesions), or a disease such as chronic inflammatory

-- Rectal bleeding, which may not allow a good view of the area
+Rectal bleeding.
+This may not allow a good view of the area.

 How do I get ready for a sigmoidoscopy?

-- You will be asked to sign a consent form to do the test.
-Read the form carefully and
+You will be asked to sign a consent form to do the test.
+Before you sign, read the

 special diet before the test.

 Tell your provider if you are pregnant or think you could be.